Newark Academy: Campus

-Blu-ray DVD system), and scanners and printers for student and faculty use.

-The Geochron (Geochron Global Time Indicator), which was purchased in 2004, is located in the main entrance hall and shows at any given moment where it is light and dark in the world.

-The William E. and Carol G. Simon Family Field House, or the "new wing" opened in 2001.
+The William E. and Carol G. Simon Family Field House opened in 2001.
 This 57000 sqft athletic center houses a gymnasium with three basketball courts, a six-lane pool with a spectator area, a four-lane track and a fitness center.
 Wrestling and fencing gyms are located in the main building.

 Newark Academy's outdoor facilities include courtyards with seating areas, two baseball diamonds, a softball field, an all-weather track, a field hockey area, two lacrosse and soccer fields, two football fields, one basketball half-court, a cross country course and 10 tennis courts.